jumpnow/jumpnowtek-site/_posts/2016-08-11-Working-with-pi-blaster-for-PWM-on-the-RPi.md

 ---
 layout: post
-title: Working with pi-blaster on the RPi
+title: Working with pi-blaster for PWM on the RPi
-date: 2016-09-15 16:32:00
+date: 2016-09-20 09:04:00
 categories: rpi
 tags: [linux, rpi, yocto, pwm]
 ---

-The [pi-blaster][pi-blaster] program allows for generating PWM outputs from select GPIO pins of the RPi.
+The [pi-blaster][pi-blaster] program allows for efficiently generating PWM outputs from GPIO pins on the RPi.

+Pi-Blaster is not as efficient or flexible as using [hardware PWM timers][hardware-pwm], but there are only two hardware timers and they are only available on a few pins.

-The upstream version defaults to a PWM signal with a period of 10 ms.
+The upstream version of Pi-Blaster defaults to a PWM signal with a period of 10 ms.

 For my particular project, I wanted to drive an [SG-5010][sg-5010] servo and the default 10 ms period is just too fast.
 The servo motor runs continuously.